Equitan: Plot summary

 Equitan, the king of Nantes, falls in love with the beautiful wife of his seneschal.
 The king agonises between his feelings for her and his loyalty towards the seneschal.
 When Equitan declares his sentiments for her, she is incredulous because of the difference in rank between them.
 He convinces her that his feelings are genuine and he would be willing to be her servant.
 The couple begins their affair.

 As the affair progresses, Equitan's advisors pressure him to marry.
 One day, the seneschal's wife tearfully asks the king if she will one day be set aside in favour of another, more highly-born woman who can become his wife.
 The king tells her that she is his only love, and that he would marry her if not for her husband.
 The wife suggests the idea of killing the seneschal by preparing a bath of boiling water.
 Her idea is that the king and her husband will take a bath, and then the king will claim that the seneschal mysteriously died while bathing.

 Later on, the king and the seneschal go on a hunting trip.
 They stay in a lodge where there are two bathtubs side by side in the bedroom.
 When the seneschal goes out to fetch something, the king and the woman prepare their trap, then they have intercourse.
 The seneschal returns to the lodge and finds the bedroom door locked.
 He bangs on the door so persistently that the door bursts open, showing the couple in each other's arms.
 The king, ashamed by his nakedness, tries to hide himself and runs straight into the tub of boiling water.
 The seneschal, angered by his wife's infidelity, tosses her into the tub as well, and the unfaithful couple are scalded to death.

-Themes

-The purpose of Equitan seems to be didactic.
-Marie summarizes the lesson of the lay, "Whoever wants to hear some sound advice/ can profit from this example:/ he who plans evil for another/ may have that evil rebound back on him" (lines 307-310).
-The tub of boiling water becomes a symbol, according to scholars Hanning and Ferrante, "of the trickster tricked, and of the immoderate lover fatally burned by his ungoverned passion" (Marie de France 69).

-The love described is irresponsible because the lovers give in to passion while knowing the negative consequences, it is unbalanced, and it prevents the king from having a legitimate heir, a cause of social insecurity.
-It is inappropriate because it causes the king to break the bond of loyalty to his seneschal and the wife to break marriage vows with her husband without good reason.